Yachay-AI/byt5-geotagging/conf_geotagging_model/README.md

 Challenge 2 sets the goal to identify the correlation between the time/date of post, the content, and the location.

-Time zones difference, as well as seasonality of the events, should be analyzed and used to predict the location.
+Time zone differences, as well as seasonality of the events, should be analyzed and used to predict the location.
 For example: snow is more likely to appear in the Northern Hemisphere, especially if in December.
 Rock concerts are more likely to happen in the evening and in bigger cities, so the time of the post about a concert should be used to identify the time zone of the author and narrow down the list of potential locations.

-#### The data set provided is a:
+#### The data set provided:
-- .json of >600.000 texts
+- is a .json of >600.000 texts
-- collected over the span of 12 months
+- has been collected over the span of 12 months
-- covering 15 different time zones
+- covers 15 different time zones
-- 6 countries.
-(Cuba, Iran, Russia, North Korea, Syria, Venezuela).
+- focuses on 6 countries (Cuba, Iran, Russia, North Korea, Syria, Venezuela)

 **The data set is [here](https://drive.google.com/drive/folders/1P2QUGFBKaqdpZ4xAHmJMe2I57I94MJyO?usp=sharing)**